izcheung/mySQLWorkBenchUserDoc/docs/task3.md

     > The `LOWER` clause calls a function that converts text to lowercase.

+2. Click the refresh button to see your trigger appear on the schema pane.

     !!! success
         ![Create Trigger](images/CreateTrigger.jpg)

-2. Verify the trigger by performing the action it is designed to respond to.
+3. Verify the trigger by performing the action it is designed to respond to.

     For example, after setting up a `BEFORE INSERT` trigger which converts a column's data to lowercase before insertion, you can test the trigger's functionality by attempting to insert a record into the designated table using uppercase letters in the targeted column.
 Execute the following command to observe the trigger in action:
     ``` sql